MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Moreland spent the first seven seasons of his career with the Texas Rangers, during which time he posted a trio of 20-homer seasons and won the first Gold Glove of his career last season.

-He's undoubtedly an upgrade over Hanley Ramirez defensively and he's been a steady contributor at the plate this season for a Red Sox team that is suffering through something of a power outage.
+He's undoubtedly an upgrade over Hanley Ramirez defensively, and he's been a steady contributor at the plate this season for a Red Sox team that is suffering through something of a power outage.

-At his current pace, his previous career highs of 23 home runs and 85 RBI should be within reach and his .853 OPS would also be a new personal best, making him one of the bargains of the offseason on a one-year, $5.5 million deal.
+At his current pace, his previous career highs of 23 home runs and 85 RBI should be within reach, and his .853 OPS would also be a new personal best, making him one of the bargains of the offseason on a one-year, $5.5 million deal.

 12. Matt Adams, Atlanta Braves (Preseason Rank: 28)